ray-project/ray/doc/source/cluster/guide.rst

 There are a few ways to set up this environment.

-- You can build all your files and dependencies into a Docker image and specify this in your :ref:`Cluster YAML Configuration<cluster-config>`.
+- You can build all your files and dependencies into a container image and specify this in your :ref:`Cluster YAML Configuration<cluster-config>`.

 - You can also install packages using ``setup_commands`` in the Ray Cluster configuration file (:ref:`reference<cluster-configuration-setup-commands>`).